Ephraim Owens

 Ephraim Owens (born November 5, 1972) is an American musician, composer, and jazz bandleader who plays trumpet and flugelhorn.
 He has toured and recorded with the Tedeschi Trucks Band since 2015.
 He is one of the most highly regarded jazz musicians living in Austin, Texas, and he focuses on performing in that genre when he is not touring.

 Early life

 Ephraim Owens was born in Dallas, Texas on November 5, 1972, the son of John Henry Owens, an aviation mechanic, and Mary Alice Lee.
-He took up clarinet in the third grade in order to be in the school band, and he was soon playing trumpet at the family’s Pentecostal church.
+He took up coronet in the third grade in order to be in the school band, and he was soon playing trumpet at the family’s Pentecostal church.
 As a youth, he studied trumpet in the classical vein.
 His father insisted that he audition for Booker T. Washington High School for the Performing and Visual Arts.
 Though already interested in jazz when he enrolled, Owens says that when he heard then-senior Roy Hargrove play trumpet, “That was it,” and he has credited Hargrove as his most direct influence.